Need ways to speed up a Windows 10 computer for free?

 2. Get rid of unnecessary Outlook/Word/Excel add-ins

 When opening or closing programs on your computer various add-ins can sometimes bog them down.
-Some add-ins aren’t used or necessary and removing them can improve software performance.
+Removing some add-ins isn’t used or necessary and can improve software performance.

 To check what add-ins are currently installed in each software (e.g., Outlook/Word/Excel), click on File > Options and then select the Add-Ins tab from the popup menu box.
 At the bottom of the box, click Go with COM Add-Ins selected from the Manage dropdown.
 From the following box that appears, you can then deselect any add-ins you want to start disabling from loading on your software or choose to remove selected add-ins entirely.